fsprojects/fantomas/Usage.md

 Both paths have to be files or folders at the same time.
 If they are folders, the structure of input folder will be reflected in the output one.
 The tool will explore the input folder recursively if you set `--recurse` option (see [Options section](#options)).
-If you omit the output path Fantomas will cleanup the inpute files in place.
+If you omit the output path, Fantomas will overwrite the input files.

 #### Options